Quntized/Quntized/README.md

 - 👋 Hi, I’m @Quntized
-- 👀 I’m interested in machine learning and deep learning
+- 👀 I’m interested in deep learning and plasma physics
-- 🌱 I’m currently learning both
+- 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...